OneProgrammerMore/SERPv2/README.md

 SERP is a comprehensive emergency management system that optimizes emergency response through network prioritization, real-time location tracking, and emergency resource allocation.
 The system integrates with Nokia API services to provide Quality of Service (QoS) for emergency vehicles and essential resource management.

+This project has been initially done by a team of 5 for the 2 days hackaton at Talent Arena 2025.
+As it could not be finished, neither presented, Mario Gómez García has "finished" it (work still in progress but parked).

+The inital team was:
+  - Ariana
+  - Alex
+  - Joan Renau Valls
+  - Mario Gómez García
+  - Kiruru

 ## Key Features

 - **Emergency Management**: